 As time passed it dawned on me that my frivolous, youthful avocation might develop into a legitimate career.
 Ultimately I decided to channel my creative impulses towards less mischievous and more profitable results.
 But was the field of freelance illustration really a sound career choice?

-Having few other career prospects I attended the local art academy where I learned that drawing straight lines was frowned upon by serious artists.
-With that in mind I spent the next four years impressing the instructors with my aptitude for colouring outside the lines.
-I experimented with everything and eventually came to accept that my quirky, cartoon-like images of two and four legged characters were suitable for the commercial illustration field.
-Apparently people were actually willing to pay me good money to do what came naturally.
+I attended the local art academy as my job prospects were otherwise sadly few in number.
+There I learned that drawing straight lines was frowned upon by serious artists.
+The instructors were therefore impressed with my inherent aptitude for colouring outside the borders.
+I dallied in all sorts of artistic ventures.
+Inevitably I came to realize that my quirky, realistic images of people and animals were a valuable commodity in the freelance illustration field.
+Apparently people were actually willing to pay good money for me to do what came naturally.

-The Ontario College of Art as it was referred to back then eventually ran out of things to teach me.
-Furnished with nothing more than a cheap t-square and my Grandfather’s antique, brass compass set I plunged into the perilous, cutthroat underworld of commercial art.
+In time The Ontario College of Art and Design had few things left to teach me.
+Equipped with my cheap, wooden t-square and leaky technical pen I plunged into the cutthroat underworld of freelance art.

 The internet was still in it’s infancy which, in a sense, made two of us.
 If you wanted to work you had to meet face to face with potential clients.
 In no time at all I was as busy as a cat in a room full of rocking chairs.
 Maybe my renowned fashion sense and scintillating personality were contributing factors.
 Maybe my portfolio was strong enough on it’s own to leave a good impression.
 I’ll never know.
 My published work began to appear on newsstands, billboards and bookstores.
 With all this renewed attention I felt like I was back in my fledgling days in art classes.